Faculty Mentoring Grant Goals and Process

 The Office of the Provost and Faculty Career Development (FCD) sponsor mini-grants to support faculty mentoring at RIT.
 Each peer-mentoring or other faculty mentoring group at RIT may request funding for one project or activity each academic year.
 Requests up to $2,000 will be considered.
 The mentoring projects or activities for which you are requesting grant funds must be related to teaching excellence, dissemination of scholarly works, or grant proposal development.
 The goal is for you to participate in activities or projects that will help your mentoring group be successful.
 Requests related to general professional development activities/projects will not be considered.

-Projects or activities may include guest speakers, site visits to a corporate or government entity, conference attendance, launch of an e-journal, webinar participation, workshops, etc. Funding for software/hardware acquisition or other equipment, professional membership fees or licensure, tuition, or additional faculty salaries will not be considered.
+Projects or activities may include guest speakers, site visits to a corporate or government entity, conference attendance, launch of an e-journal, webinar participation, workshops, etc. Funding for software/hardware acquisition or other equipment, professional membership fees or licensure, tuition, add-pay, faculty stipends, course release, or additional faculty salaries will not be considered.
 Submissions are limited to one grant application proposal per individual faculty, each academic year.

-Full-time, tenure track and non-tenure track teaching faculty (lecturers, senior lecturers, principal lecturers) are eligible to apply.
+Full-time, tenure track, tenured, and non-tenure track teaching faculty (lecturers, senior lecturers, principal lecturers) are eligible to apply.
 Projects involving staff and/or part-time faculty will be considered only if the lead applicant is a full-time faculty member.